 Current activity in the Kangxi Maps Project

 The work reported in the Cartographica paper aimed to set up a mosaic for the Yan Ruyi area.
 Since that time, the same study has been extended to the full 15 Provinces of "inner" China.
 The images have been balanced, cut and put into a full Mosaic.
 A draft mosaic has been created and you can check it out HERE.
 The link allows you to download a zip file with two KMZ files.
-One is a network link to the superoverlay and the other a set of 162 Fu level places from the du Halde points for the Provinces and reporting the additional findings that have come from the full set of Provinces.
-It is planned to set up a new page for this work.
+One is a network link to the superoverlay and the other a set of 162 Fu level places from the du Halde Gazetteer.
+Current work is finalising reporting of the additional findings that have come from the investigation of the full set of 15 "inner" Provinces.
+It is planned to eventually set up a new page for this work.
 In addition, another Project has been to use the techniques with maps brought to Europe by Martini Martino and the Kangxi maps of the Jesuit Brothers that were redrawn by Jean-Baptiste Bourginon d'Anville.
 There is interest in the relative accuracy of the maps with the Kangxi 1721 set.
 This work has been completed and is being reported and its images and super-overlays will be another web page.
 The two new web pages will be accessible from this page and when they are ready it will be announced in "What's New?".
 In the meantime, if you wish to investigate the Martini and d'Anville maps investigated in this second Project they can be accessed as KMZ files plus an explanation file HERE.